 Problem Identification Specific Examples Solutions

 Low Expectations - the bar Lack of recognition for student

 is too low for achievement achievement

 and success Early recognition of students who

 are academically successful and

 leaders

 Parental involvement / Communication issues with parents

 engagement Lack of importance of education in

 the home

 More advocacy for parents

 Parents be respected as equal

 partners in their children's success

 Lack of mechanisms to enforce

 accountability / should be enforced

-Dy parents
+by parentsParents won't come because of a

-criminal background - it's a barrier
+Parents won't come because of a criminal background - it's a barrier.

-Open the door
+Open the door.

 Engagement of parents by the

 school district

 Awareness of parents' participation

 in school events as positive as well

 as

 On central database for

 communicating to parents who are

 concerned about their children

 Be less intimidating to parents

 IEP meetings should not be

 intimidating to parents

 Accountability for parent

 complaints thatget lost in the

 system.
 Grievance process.

 Curriculum Consistent curriculum across grade

-ievel and district
+Carriculani Consistent curriculum across grade level and district

-Ine Curriculum Was designed for
+The Curriculum was designed for

+Whites, and it needs to be

 transformed for kids of color and

-make it relevant to them
+make it relevant to them.

 The District needs a curriculum and

 training protocol that will allow

 African American men to be a part

 of children's education.

 School community / climate Relationship building between

 students & adults

 Support for teachers (mentors) in

 building relationships